updownpress/markdown-lint/rules/021-no-multiple-space-closed-atx.md

+---
-## MD021 - Multiple spaces inside hashes on closed atx style header
+title: MD021 - Multiple spaces inside hashes on closed atx style header

-Tags: headers, atx_closed, spaces
+tags:  [headers, atx_closed, spaces]

-Aliases: no-multiple-space-closed-atx
+alias: no-multiple-space-closed-atx
+---

 This rule is triggered when more than one space is used to separate the header text from the hash characters in a closed atx style header: